Why the Swiss still speak in dialects

 In France, patois was condemned during the French Revolution.
 "For ideological reasons, the revolutionaries declared that one had to speak French in order to be a good Frenchman,” says Kristol.
 "They told the French people that their dialects were ‘corrupt French' and that speaking dialect undermined the 'purity' of the French language."

-During the Napoleonic régime in Switzerland these ideas were imported into French Switzerland.
+During the Napoleonic régime in Switzerland these ideas were imported into French-speaking Switzerland.
 Yet Kristol says that the French Revolution was not the main reason for the decline of patois in Western Switzerland, economic factors being more important.

 - Industrialisation: